YemenOpenSource/Filament-StateFusion/README.md

 composer require a909m/filament-statefusion
 ```

-Then, implement the `HasFilamentStateFusion` interface and use the `StateFusionInfo` trait on your abstract state class and any custom transition classes.
+Then, implement the `HasFilamentStateFusion` interface and use the `StateFusionInfo` trait on your abstract state class.

 Finally, you can start using the components and actions provided by this plugin in your Filament resources.